 East Amherst is a medium-sized town located in the state of New York.
-With a population of 25,102 people and four constituent neighborhoods, East Amherst is the 66th largest community in New York.
+With a population of 31,633 people and six constituent neighborhoods, East Amherst is the 43rd largest community in New York.

 Housing costs in East Amherst are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 East Amherst is a decidedly white-collar town, with fully 92.16% of the workforce employed in white-collar jobs, well above the national average.
 Overall, East Amherst is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in East Amherst who work in management occupations (16.65%), healthcare (13.96%), and sales jobs (11.76%).

 Also of interest is that East Amherst has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in East Amherst telecommute to their jobs.
 Overall, about 9.19% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, East Amherst is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.